oVirt/ovirt-site/source/release/3.3.2/index.html.md

  - vdsm fails to start if reconfiguring of libvirt was performed.
  - LVM logical volumes on FC SDs are activated automatically after hypervisor reboot.
  - VDSM does not report the qemu version in capabilities, if qemu-kvm-rhev is used.
+ - _highWrite should not extend a drive if the highest allocated extent is outside the capacity of the volume.
+ - Tune dirty_ratio and dirty_background_ratio not set on Fedora >= 19.
+ - [vdsm] VM disk does not get resized when performing live virtual disk resize on block storage
+ - SD is partially accessible after extending.

 ### ovirt-node-plugin-vdsm